SecureNet

 WireGuard VPN Integration

 SecureNet includes pre-configured WireGuard integration for SafeNet VPN subscribers.
-Traffic from SafeNet networks routes through our Chicago server automatically.
+Traffic from SafeNet networks routes through our servers automatically via policy-based routing.

 Policy-Based Routing